 Discussion of Evaluation Results.
-Tables I and II present performance results of our experiments, for the safe and unsafe programs respectively.
+Tables I and III present performance results of our experiments, for the safe and unsafe programs respectively.
 All runtimes are given in seconds of processor time, '>1800.00' indicates a timeout, 'MO' indicates an out-of-memory.
-Table III shows statistics about the algorithms for SBE and LBE only.
+Table II shows statistics about the algorithms for SBE and LBE only.

 The first group of experiments in Table I shows that the time complexity of SBE (and BLAST) can grow exponentially in the number of nested conditional statements, as expected.
-Table III explains why the SBE approach exhausts the memory: the number of abstract nodes in the reachability tree grows exponentially in the number of nested conditional statements.
-Therefore, SBE does not scale.
-The LBE approach reduces the loop-free part of the branching control-flow structure to a few edges (cf. example in the introduction), and the size of the ART is constant for this example program, because only the structure inside the body of the loop changes.
+Table II explains why the SBE approach exhausts the memory: the number of abstract nodes in the reachability tree grows exponentially in the number of nested conditional statements.
+Therefore, this approach does not scale.
+The LBE approach reduces the loop-free part of the branching control-flow structure to a few edges (cf. example in the introduction), and the size of the ART is constant, because only the structure inside the body of the loop changes.
 There are no refinement steps necessary in the LBE approach, because the edges to the error location are infeasible.
 Therefore, no predicates are used.
-The runtime of the LBE approach slightly increases with the size of the program, because the size of the formulas that are sent to the SMT solver is slightly increasing.
-Although in principle the complexity of the SMT problem grows exponentially in the size of the formulas, the heuristics used by SMT solvers avoid the exponential enumeration that we observe in the case of SBE.
+The runtime of the LBE approach slightly increases with the size of the program, because the formulas that are sent to the SMT solver are slightly increasing.
+Although in principle the complexity of the SMT problem grows exponentially in the size of the formulas, the heuristics used by SMT solvers